Business Administration/Business Studies Minor

 Study Abroad

 Students are strongly advised to complete all business electives on campus at Georgetown.
 Study abroad programs should be appropriate for students’ majors, but students may receive credit toward the Business Studies minor for a course (maximum of one) taken while studying abroad.
 The course must be approved in advance by the MSB Undergraduate Program Office.
-For more information, including to view MSB-approved study abroad programs, please visit the Office of Global Education.
+For more information, including viewing MSB-approved study abroad programs, please visit the Office of Global Education.